Is the Jungfrau Travel Pass worth it? An honest review

 Berner Oberland Pass

 The Berner Oberland Pass (BO Pass) is another regional travel pass, with slightly different benefits to the JTP.
-There were big changes made to this pass for 2025 so read this carefully, as it might be different to what you’ve seen online if those articles were out of date.
+There were big changes made to this pass in 2025 and 2026 so read this carefully, there’s loads of outdated info floating around online.

-It has slightly different prices for mountain trains & excursions than the Jungfrau Travel Pass:
+It has slightly different prices for mountain trains & excursions than the Jungfrau Travel Pass though:

 In combination with the Half Fare Card it’s probably the main competitor to the JTP in terms of value for money, so I’d recommend sorting out your itinerary spreadsheet to check the prices.